Assign a managed identity access to a resource using Azure CLI

 If you're using the Azure CLI in a local console, first sign in to Azure using az login.
 Use an account that is associated with the Azure subscription under which you would like to deploy the VM or virtual machine scale set:

 In this example, we are giving an Azure virtual machine access to a storage account.
 First we use az resource list to get the service principal for the virtual machine named myVM:

 spID=$(az resource list -n myVM --query [*].identity.principalId --out tsv)

 For an Azure virtual machine scale set, the command is the same except here, you get the service principal for the virtual machine scale set named "DevTestVMSS":

 spID=$(az resource list -n DevTestVMSS --query [*].identity.principalId --out tsv)

 Once you have the service principal ID, use az role assignment create to give the virtual machine or virtual machine scale set "Reader" access to a storage account called "myStorageAcct":

 az role assignment create --assignee $spID --role 'Reader' --scope /subscriptions/<mySubscriptionID>/resourceGroups/<myResourceGroup>/providers/Microsoft.Storage/storageAccounts/myStorageAcct

-- To enable MSI on an Azure virtual machine, see Configure an Azure VM Managed Service Identity (MSI) using Azure CLI.
+- To enable managed identity on an Azure virtual machine, see Configure managed identities for Azure resources on an Azure VM using Azure CLI.